 - Ground Transportation: Most guests organize transfers with their hotels, but taxis and buses (with unreliable schedules) are available.

 Like Enfidha–Hammamet, Djerba-Zarzis is mainly used by European vacationers staying at beach resorts, primarily on the island of Djerba—most flights are seasonal charters from Europe.
-Despite serving 1.4 million passengers in 2017, the airport is hardly crowded, though its facilities are a little dated.
+The airport is hardly crowded, though its facilities are a little dated.

 Uganda: Entebbe International Airport (EBB)